 Who is responsible for educating my children?

 By participating in a personalized learning school, you are committing to taking responsibility for facilitating the education of your child.
 We are here to coach you and provide guidance, resources, and support.
-Our Education Guides will meet with your and your child to help you along the way.
+Our Education Guides will meet with you and your child to help you along the way.
 But ultimately, it is up to you and your child to implement the Personalized Learning Plan (PLP).
 This means that you are committed to ensuring that your child is engaged in meaningful learning as it is described in the PLP.
 DCS has a lot of excellent classes, both online and onsite in Dallas (Monday through Thursday) and some offsite classes in Dallas and other locations, but all classes are optional and we are not an “all-day, everyday” option for most students.
 Even if students are taking many or most of our onsite classes during the week, our model still requires parents (Learning Coaches) to help students do lots of reading and writing, and get through some kind of sequential math curriculum to make sure they are getting their math skills built up and scaffolded appropriately each year.

 What is the commitment?